 Sage 100 Contractor is an on-premise solution, meaning it must be installed on a dedicated server and distributed to licensed workstations that company employees can access.
-This page is a summary of system requirements for Sage 100 Contractor for both the server and client workstations.
-While it may seem complicated, Sage customers will get put in touch with a Sage vendor who can install the software on their system and train employees on how to use the tool.
+While this setup may seem complicated, Sage customers will get put in touch with a Sage vendor who can install the software on their system and train employees on how to use the tool.

-Sage 100 Contractor is a very complete product, spanning the entire project’s workflow, allowing managers to keep a close watch on the business without significant effort.
+Sage 100 Contractor is a complete product, spanning the entire construction project workflow, allowing managers to keep a close watch on the business without significant effort.
 Some of the key features Sage offers include accounts payable and receivable tracking, general ledger, inventory management, service management, job costing/estimating, purchasing, and invoicing.
-The software is modularized, so features can be included / excluded based on user needs.
+Like Sage 300, the software is modular, so features can be included or excluded based on user needs.
 This 10 minute video is a great overview of the platform’s main modules and features:

-Sage’s interface is a bit dated compared to the other products on this list, including Sage 300.
-However, even though the look is less modern, it is a very intuitive and powerful tool.
-The arrangement is logical and makes it easy to find the information needed.
+Sage’s interface is a bit outdated compared to other products on this list, including Sage 300.
+However, even though the look is less modern, it is still a very intuitive and powerful tool.
+The arrangement is logical and it is easy to find the information you need.
 Check out these screenshots of the platform to get a good sense of the modular setup and logical workflow Sage offers: